 Ms. Whitaker has been a director since May 2018 and is a member of Mallinckrodt's Human Resources and Compensation Committee.
 Ms. Whitaker has served as the managing partner of the Anne Whitaker Group, LLC since April 2018.
 She also held the role of chief executive officer Aerami Therapeutics (formerly Dance Biopharm Holding Inc.) from October 2018 to November 2020 and has been a director of Aerami Therapeutics since August 2018, serving as Chairman since November 2020 and served as chief executive officer Novoclem Therapeutics, Inc. from February 2017 until April 2018.
 Previously with Valeant Pharmaceuticals from 2015 to 2017, Ms. Whitaker served as executive vice president and company group chairman with responsibility for the company's branded pharmaceutical segment including key businesses like Salix, Dendreon, and Orapharma as well as the Canadian and Western Europe regions.
-Prior to that she served as president and consumer health at Sanofi S.A. from 2011-2014; and in various commercial and senior leadership roles at GlaxoSmithKline from 1992 to 2011.
-Ms. Whitaker has been a non-executive director of UDG Healthcare plc since October 2020, and a director of Caladrius Biosciences, Inc. since November 2020 and Sarter on the boards of Cree Inc. from 2013 to January 2021, Vectura Group PLC from 2018 to 2020, and Synta Pharmaceuticals Corp. from 2014 to 2015.
+Prior to that she served as president and chief executive officer of Synta Pharmaceuticals Corp. from 2014 to 2015; as president of North America pharmaceuticals and consumer health at Sanofi S.A. from 2011-2014; and in various commercial and senior leadership roles at GlaxoSmithKline from 1992 to 2011.
+Ms. Whitaker has been a non-executive director of UDG Healthcare plc since October 2020, and a director of Caladrius Biosciences, Inc. since November 2020 and Faron Pharmaceuticals Ltd since April 2021.
+Previously she served as a director on the boards of Cree Inc. from 2013 to January 2021, Vectura Group PLC from 2018 to 2020, and Synta Pharmaceuticals Corp. from 2014 to 2015.
 Ms. Whitaker's qualifications to serve on our Board include her significant experience in executive positions in the pharmaceutical industry, in both commercial and organizational development roles, as well as her experience as a director of publicly traded and private companies.